HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 )
 }}

 Desktop and mobile notification acceptance rate share a common fashion, and it is the trend to ignore notifications.
-The sum of “ignore” has gone up from 48% in February 2020 all the way up to 70% in June 2022.
+The sum of "ignore" has gone up from 48% in February 2020 all the way up to 70% in June 2022.
 For mobile platforms, from 1.88% in February 2020 to a staggering 34% for June this year.
 Notification fatigue, coupled with increasing number of prompts for security, privacy, and advanced capabilities are partially responsible, and work is being carried out to address this and present better unified UX across different platforms.

 ## Conclusion